chiarabuoncuore/abremipainters/gap1.md

 - **Outcome**

 As we can see from the comparison of the three LLMs, two of them (CHAT GPT and GEMINI)  gave us the right result, since the Q-IDs for the artist and the image are the same as the ones on Wikidata.
-While MISTRAL AI produced RDF with incorrect Q-IDs, so we corrected them manually
+While MISTRAL AI produced RDF with incorrect Q-IDs, so we corrected them manually.

 - **Q-IDs Manual Correction**